Fuzzyshark-Watson/FchatAPIBot_Java/README.md

 3. Add your commands implementation in the BotCommandController.
 Draw inspiration from what is already there.

 6: STATUS
 Your WebSocketClient has 2 statuses one for debug mode and one for normal running.
+Editable from the WebClient.

 X: CHAR_ID
 It is possible to get not a character name but a character ID, your BotMain class has this method, which could be used to get a users' ID which wouldn't change when characters are renamed.

+Q&A:
+Q:1 I get the following ticket, what do I do?
+Response Code: 200
+Response: {"ticket":"fct_xxxxxxxxxxxxxxxxxxxxxxxxxxxxx","error":""}
+A:1 Good news.
+Every ticket looks like that, "error" is a field in the response ticket, which is empty.
+Which means it works!
+Code 200 means succes.